apeskinian/p5_treasures_untold/README.md

 - ### Navigation

-    **Note:** Tapping/clicking on the main title will bring you back to the home page on both mobile and desktop versions.
+    **Note:** Clicking on the main title will bring you back to the home page on both mobile and desktop versions.

     ### Mobile
     Navigation on mobile devices is found at the bottom of the view for easy access without compromising what the user can see.
 The standard navigation bar as the following options: